BarryCrookes/vanity-number-generator/README.md

 We could also protect the Connect flow from being attacked by malicious callers hammering the phone line by:
 - identify callers
 - restrict what phone numbers allowed to call the flow

+### Lambda Layer
+Node packages could be moved to a lambda layer to improve lambda load times, decrease artifact size, and share code with other lambdas.

+### Connect deploy via CDK
+An alternative to the custom resource option would be to use CDK to configure Connect.